 St Peter's Cork

-Turtle has managed to massage the modern curiosity of celebrity, scandal, rogues and nostalgia into .... something utterly unique in the online world: it makes history, and genealogy, cool.
+'Turtle has managed to massage the modern curiosity of celebrity, scandal, rogues and nostalgia into .... something utterly unique in the online world: it makes history, and genealogy, cool.
 He is a walking encyclopedia of the kind of information that gets people curious.
 His stories are bait for anyone keen on Ireland as somewhere to visit.'

-Turtle's ability to transform what can sometimes be considered quite ‘dry’ material into engaging and informative content was amazing and without a doubt made our exhibition a success ...
+'Turtle's ability to transform what can sometimes be considered quite ‘dry’ material into engaging and informative content was amazing and without a doubt made our exhibition a success ...
 His work is always a joy to read.'

 Marketing & Communications

-Turtle's work meant our strategy was built on strong foundations.
+'Turtle's work meant our strategy was built on strong foundations.
 He combines research and communication skills with an excellent understanding of how to make the past compelling, especially to non-specialist audiences.
 He is a first class presenter, enthusiastic, knowledgeable and humorous.
-His condensed rollicking and brilliantly illustrated version of the complexity of Cork's marine heritage and its contemporary relevance was important in demonstrating its value and potential to stakeholders.
+His condensed rollicking and brilliantly illustrated version of the complexity of Cork's marine heritage and its contemporary relevance was important in demonstrating its value and potential to stakeholders.'

-Directed and narrated by Turtle Bunbury, ‘Cork 1918’ recounts the events of 100 years ago when Cork and its harbour played a pivotal role in the First World War.
+Directed and narrated by Turtle Bunbury, ‘Cork 1918’ recounts the events of 101 years ago when Cork and its harbour played a pivotal role in the First World War.
 Set against a backdrop of the Spanish Flu, the end of the war, a rising tide of feminism and an earth-shaking General Election, this short film follows the exploits of some of the soldiers, politicians, suffragettes and rebels who made an impact over the course of that epic year.
 The film was commissioned by St Peter's Church, Cork.

 The story of over 1000 years of Cork's maritime history, told though the tales of the pirates, patriots, emigrants, queens, chancers & warriors who sailed upon the River Lee and beheld Cork City and Harbour in ages past.
 The exhibition depicted in this footage is curated by historian Turtle Bunbury.